Lagos State University Teaching Hospital

 Lagos State University Teaching Hospital popularly known as LASUTH is a state-owned teaching hospital in Lagos, Nigeria, attached to the Lagos State University.
 It is in Ikeja – the state's capital.

 LASUTH also shares structures with the College of Medicine, Lagos State University.
 The hospital was established in 1955 from a small cottage health centre by the Old western region.
+The hospital was later redesigned entirely post independence by Onafowokan Michael Olutusen in the year 1972, it was named Ikeja general hospital.
 It was converted to a teaching hospital in July 2001.

+Lagos State University Teaching Hospital (LASUTH) now has a centre for advanced neonatal studies.

+Departments

+Department of Medicine, Department Of Nursing Services, Department Of Ear, Nose And Throat, Department of Family Medicine, Department Of Haematology And Blood Transfusion, Department Of Medical Microbiology, Department Of Child Dental Health, Department of Accident and Emergency, Department Of Community Health & Primary Care, Department Of Clinical Pathology, Department Of Anaesthesia, Department Of Anatomic And Molecular Pathology.